 Thanks to these great innovators, and many others, we now have the world at our finger tips.
 So this Father’s Day, as you reflect upon all the men who shaped and influenced your life, take time to also appreciate the forefathers of IT.
 Without them, so much of what we take for granted daily would not be possible—including many of the gifts you may give and get this weekend!

-Rachel Smith is the Marketing Coordinator at Bomgar
+Rachel Smith, Marketing Coordinator at Bomgar